Band-in-a-Box

 Band-in-a-Box is a music creation software package for Windows and macOS produced by PG Music Incorporated, founded in 1988 in Victoria, British Columbia.
-The software enables a user to create any song and have it accompanied by professional musicians playing real instruments.
-Despite this remarkable accomplishment, reviewers have described the software interface as awkward or outdated.
+The software enables a user to create any song and have it played by professional musicians playing real instruments.
+It does this by accessing a large database of real musicians' recordings that can be manipulated to fit any user's song.
 The user enters four basic keyboard inputs consisting of: chords; a key; a tempo; a musical style.
-The screen resembles a blank page of music onto which the user enters the names of chords (even sophisticated complex ones) using standard chord notation.
-The software generates a song typically played by four or five studio musicians using those chords; the user can specify whether to create solo parts over these chords as well.
+The screen resembles a blank page of music onto which the user enters the names of chords using standard chord notation.
+The software generates a song typically played by four or five studio musicians to fit those specified parameters.
 The developers have enlisted musicians as supporting instrumentalists to build huge databases of phrases in many styles of music.
 The software retrieves and customizes groups of musical phrases that are appropriate for soloing or comping over a particular chord at a chosen key, genre and tempo.
 It can create backgrounds, melodies or solos for almost any chord progressions used in Western popular music, and can play them in any of thousands of different music styles.